Web Server

 do not specify a port.

-As shown in the example above, these permissions are optional, with the default being to permit all request types on the specified port.
+As shown in the example above, these permissions are optional, with the default permitting all request types on the specified port.

 The request types are strings identical to the allow X from